rotki/rotki/docs/usage_guide.rst

    :alt: Add a blockchain account
    :align: center

-To stop tracking one or more accounts you can check corresponding box in the accounts table and click the "Delete" button.
+To stop tracking one or more accounts you can check the corresponding box in the accounts table and click the "Delete" button.

 .. image:: images/delete_blockchain_account.png
    :alt: Delete a blockchain account